We are a member of the ARLA Propertymark

 SECURITY DEPOSITS & DEPOSIT HOLDING SERVICE

 Amendments of the Housing Act 2004 took place on 6th April 2007, when Tenancy Deposit Protection (TDP) came into force on all new Assured Short hold Tenancies and stated that a Landlord may no longer hold a security deposit on behalf of their Tenant.
 Landlords are now required to join a statutory deposit scheme, if they take a deposit from a tenant and the deposit must be lodged with their chosen scheme (within 14 days of receipt).
-Should you require Property Sisters to hold the tenant’s security deposit, then the charge for this will be £18 (£15 plus VAT) for the term of the Tenancy Agreement, This is payable at the outset of the Tenancy, If you do not wish Property Sisters to hold the Tenant’s security deposit on your behalf, then you must give full details of the scheme you have chosen to pay the deposit to, at least 14 days prior to the commencement of the Tenancy or sooner in order for the correct Tenancy Agreement to be drawn up.
+If you do not wish Property Sisters to hold the Tenant’s security deposit on your behalf, then you must give full details of the scheme you have chosen to pay the deposit to, at least 14 days prior to the commencement of the Tenancy or sooner in order for the correct Tenancy Agreement to be drawn up.
 Property Sisters will hold the security deposit for the period of the Tenancy.
 As members of The Dispute Service (DPS) scheme no G01524 we are legally allowed to hold the Tenant’s deposit on your behalf.
 At the end of the Tenancy, the Landlord and Tenant agree how the deposit should be divided, in conjunction with the inventory check out.
 If there is a dispute, the disputed amount of deposit must be sent to the Scheme for safekeeping until the dispute is resolved by the Alternative Dispute Service (ADR) or any subsequent court decisions.
 The deposit must then be returned within 10 days to the relevant party, following notification of the ADR/court decision.
 Please note that Property Services will be liable for notifying the Tenant of the scheme you have adopted to use, within 14 days of commencement of the fixed term agreement.
 You must understand, therefore, that this is a LEGAL OBLIGATION and it is necessary to choose one of the available schemes.
 If you fail to do so you may incur a large fine or you may be prosecuted in a court of law.
 In order to utilize Property Sisters’ DPS scheme, you must inform us in writing upon instruction of marketing your property.

 We will, if required, prepare the Tenancy Agreement according to the type of Tenancy.
 The Agreements which are used comply with the Housing Acts 1988 and 1996 or under contract law for bonafide companies and/or rental values over £25,000.000 a year.
 The Agreement used has been approved by our own Solicitors and the Association of Residential Letting Agents (ARLA) and covers most eventualities.
 However, we suggest that the Landlord’s own Solicitors be given the opportunity to peruse the Agreement, as neither we nor our Solicitors can take any responsibility whatsoever in relation to the use of the Agreement in any particular case.
 The charge for us to draw up a Tenancy Agreement is £240 (£200.00 inc VAT) and this cost is shared equally between the Landlord and the Tenant – and includes the first year’s fee for registering the deposit into the Tenancy Deposit Scheme.